 No. The T-Handle is not a replacement for a kettlebell.
-You are not supposed to mimic every kettlebell exercise you know by using the T-Handle.
-Use the T-Hadnle only for swings in order to avoid injuries.
+You are not supposed to mimic every kettlebell exercise with the T-Handle.
+Use it only for swings to avoid injuries.

 Should I go really heavy on this exercise?

 No. Don’t go below 15-20 reps per set.
-Anything lower than that is way too heavy and due to the ballistic nature of the movement you are risking lower back injuries which is not something you want.
-Remember – the lower back is one of the slowest body part to recover.
-That’s why it’s so important to protect it through proper exercise performance.
+Anything lower than that is way too heavy and due to the ballistic nature of the movement you are risking lower back injuries.
+Besides, the exercise is power and endurance oriented.
+It is not the best tool for developing absolute strength.